Reviews You Can Rely On

 Credit: Max Neale

-The second most adaptable designs were the pyramids — the Hyperlite Mountain Gear UltaMid 2, Six Moon Designs Lunar Solo, and Durston X-Mid 1P.
+Another very adaptable design is the various pyramids — the Hyperlite Mountain Gear UltaMid 2, Six Moon Designs Lunar Solo, and Durston X-Mid 1P.
 All three can be set up high for added airflow or low to the ground for more bomber protection from the wind.
 They are incredibly weather-resistant, and even though this review is about three-season shelters, pyramids are almost ideally suited as either cook or sleeping tents in the snow or on expeditions, making them genuine four-season options for all but the most alpine of applications.
+The only time when trekking pole-style tents flounder is when you're trying to set them up in deep powdery snow: your poles may just sink right through the snowy ground!

 ultralight tent - we pitched all the tents we tested in different conditions and...